 Working towards a democratic development, Sida supports the World Bank's fund for reconstruction (ARTF) that contributes to the democratization, strengthening and streamlining the Afghan administration at central, regional and local level.
 We are working to strengthen civil society's capacity and role in a pluralistic society.
 Sida supports agents of change such as the Integrity Watch Afghanistan that is working to improve openness, transparency and accountability vis-à -vis the state and contribute to the fight against corruption.
 Sida supports efforts to protect and strengthen the rights of children through organisations including UNICEF and Save the Children.

 Sida also contributes to the establishment of the Afghan Independent Election Commission through the UN agency UNDP ELECT.
 The long-term support is focused on capacity development, reform of laws, the design of the voting records and promoting democratic participation.
-Support that is channeled through the Free and Fair Elections Foundation of Afghanistan (FEFA) further contributes to the strengthening of democratic institutions in the country but also to the strengthening of civil society and its opportunities to participate.
+Support that is channelled through the Free and Fair Elections Foundation of Afghanistan (FEFA) further contributes to the strengthening of democratic institutions in the country but also to the strengthening of civil society and its opportunities to participate.

 Focus on gender equality

 Gender equality is considered one of the most important areas for Sida's development cooperation with Afghanistan, since a peaceful and long-term development is not possible unless both women and men are involved in the societal development.
 In order to promote greater equality, Sida cooperates with the UN Development Fund for Women, (UNWOMEN).
 Through this cooperation, Sida has contributed to the establishment of protection through women's shelters set up in some twenty provinces, where women also receive legal assistance and support for rehabilitation.
-Sida has also been a driving force in the implementation of the so-called EVAW Act, which will protect women and girls from gender-based violence.
+Sida has also been a driving force in the implementation of the so called EVAW Act, which will protect women and girls from gender-based violence.

 Our support has contributed to results in the case of girls and women's education, protection of women, improved maternal health care and women's participation in decision-making at various levels.
 The Swedish Committee for Afghanistan runs a programme that educates new midwives and female teachers every year, contributing to safer deliveries and more girls attending school.
 Maternal mortality rate has in recent years declined from 1600 to about 400 per 100,000 births, and the number of girls in school has increased from almost none to about 38 percent.
 The proportion of women in traditional village councils are now nearly a third, and the women’s representation in parliament is 27 percent.
 Even if the representation does not always mean real influence in decision-making, it is an important step forward.